 How will my district receive GSCS information?

-- "News and Notes", our electronic newsletter, comes out every other week.
+- "News and Notes", our electronic newsletter, comes out every other week, except during times of crisis, when it is published weekly.
 We also send the Trustee Dispatch several days in advance of our monthl board meetings.
 Occasional FYI emails directly from the Executive Director keep members informed of fast-paced developments.

 - Website: Our website, found at www.gscschools.org provides up-to-the minute and valuable information.
 Bookmark the site and visit daily for the "Buzz" round-up of education news and to stay informed and connected to GSCS.